 The size of the Max Henry Memorial Library has grown slowly through the donation of books and some purchases made by the Australian Veterinary History Society.*

-The Max Henry Memorial Library is currently housed in the Gilruth Library at the Veterinary School of the University of Melbourne, Parkville, Victoria.
+The Max Henry Memorial Library is currently housed in the Brownless Biomedical Library at University of Melbourne, Parkville, Victoria.
 The collection has grown to over 1000 items.
 The collection is open to the public.
 AVA members and students and staff of the University of Melbourne are able to borrow selected items from the collection.

 A listing of the holdings in the library is available on this site by clicking on the catalogue link on the menu.
 The lists are in word document, excel and PDF format and are freely available for downloaded.